Matias-Ramos/cleanCode-MovieSearch/README.md

 Requirements:

-- Needs to show an input to search for the movie and a button to search. 🆗
+- Render an input and a button to search for movies. 🆗
 - List the movies and show the title, year, and poster. 🆗
-- Make the form work. 🆗
-- Fetch data from the API. 🆗
+- Fetch data from the API with the form. 🆗
-- Make the movies display in a responsive grid. 🆗
+- Implement a responsive design. 🆗

 Additionals:
 - Handle errors. 🆗